nodejs/node/doc/api/process.md

 -->

 The `process.argv` property returns a array containing the command line arguments passed when the Node.js process was launched.
-The first element will be [`process.execPath()`], second element will be the path to JavaScript file.
+The first element will be [`process.execPath()`],
+The second element will be the path to the JavaScript file being executed.
 The remaining elements will be any additional command line arguments.

 For example, assuming the following script for `process-args.js`: